 About the Expo

-The Embry-Riddle Aeronautical University Industry/Career Expo is a hiring event for full-time, cooperative education and internship opportunities with for-profit and non-profit employers, as well as government agencies.
+The Embry-Riddle Aeronautical University Industry/Career Expo is a hiring and career information event for full-time, cooperative education and internship opportunities with for-profit and non-profit employers, as well as government agencies.
+This event is hosted in the fall at both the Prescott, Arizona and Daytona Beach, Florida campuses.

 Who Should Attend